qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 # Hybrid Cloud

-Qdrant Hybrid Cloud allows you to attach your own infrastructure as a private region of the Qdrant Cloud.
+Qdrant Hybrid Cloud allows you to attach your own infrastructure as a private environment to the Qdrant Cloud.
 You can use Qdrant Cloud to manage your clusters, and run them in your own infrastructure.

 ## How it works

-When you onboard a Kubernetes cluster as a Hybrid Cloud region, you can deploy the Qdrant Kubernetes Operator into this cluster.
+When you onboard a Kubernetes cluster as a Hybrid Cloud Environment, you can deploy the Qdrant Kubernetes Operator into this cluster.
 This operator manages the Qdrant databases within your Kubernetes cluster.
 The operator creates an outgoing connection to the Qdrant cloud at `cloud.qdrant.io` on port `443`.
 You can then have the same cloud management features and transport telemetry as is available with any managed Qdrant Cloud cluster.

 Qdrant Cloud does not need access to the API of your Kubernetes cluster, or to any cloud provider, or other platform APIs.